 In 2017-2020 Anton Shaburov held the position of the chief conductor and artistic director of the Far Eastern Symphony Orchestra (Khabarovsk, Russia).
 During his work in Khabarovsk, Anton Shaburov managed to enrich the orchestra repertoire with pieces by Paul Hindemith, Heitor Villa-Lobos, Walter Piston, Alfred Schnittke, Nikolai Tcherepnin, Vladislav Zolotaryov.
 Anton Shaburov led a highly successful performance of the Far Eastern Symphony Orchestra at the V all-Russian Symphonic Forum in Yekaterinburg in September 2018.

-Anton Shaburov received his musical education in two major Russian conservatories.
-He graduated from the Ural Mussorgsky (2008, diploma with honors) and the Moscow Tchaikovsky (2011, diploma with honors) conservatories studying conducting with the legendary professor Gennady Rozhdestvensky.
+Anton Shaburov received his musical education in two major Russian music institutions - the Ural State Mussorgsky Conservatory and the Moscow State Tchaikovsky Conservatory.
+In Moscow, he studied conducting with the legendary professor Gennady Rozhdestvensky.

 Starting his professional conducting career as a Principal conductor and artistic director of the Symphony orchestra of the Ural Conservatory Anton Shaburov led more than 50 concert programs and several festivals dedicated to Rachmaninov, Liszt, Tchaikovsky, Shchedrin, and Zolotaryov.
 In August 2016 Symphony orchestra of the Ural Conservatory under the baton of Anton Shaburov faced its highest triumph in the Konzerthaus Berlin at the Young Euro Classic 2016 festival.
 The performance of the all-Russian program had notable success and was also very warmly met by the German and Russian musical press.